izxxr/oblate/README.md

 Focused around simplicity and flexibility, Oblate has the following features:

 - Intuitive and modern object oriented interface
-- Built in support for primitive and commonly used data types and structures
+- Built in support for commonly used data structures
 - Easily extendible to suit every use case
 - Robust with no compromise on performance